Creating A Realistic Nigerian Wedding Budget For 2023: All You Need To Know

 CREATING A REALISTIC NIGERIAN WEDDING BUDGET IN 2022

-Congratulations to all the amazing couples getting married this year!!!
+Many congratulations to all the wonderful couples getting married this year!

-And everytime I try to explain to them why I may not be able to give an outright budget estimate and this is because there are just so many factors to consider.
+Each time I try to explain to them that it can be difficult to provide an exact budget estimate as there are several factors to consider.

-This article is aimed at helping newly engaged couples planning to get married in Nigeria, understand how to create a realistic Nigerian Wedding budget.
+This article is aimed at assisting recently engaged couples in Nigeria plan a realistic Nigerian Wedding budget.

-So what this means is that, you may get a quote for decor at N500,000 (Naira) this week and the following week, you may be charged an extra of N200,000 with the same deliverables (a lot of factors can contribute to this actually)
+This means that you may receive a quote for decor at N500,000 (Naira) one week, and the next week, you may be charged an additional N200,000 for the same items or services.
+There can be several reasons for this.

 2. Set aside a percentage of your wedding budget for Miscellaneous expenses.
 You will thank me later for this.